Various types of fabrics and how to buy them online

 Before you buy fabric it’s essential you read the description – obvious?
 Well, you will be surprised to know how many people don’t!
 It can save you a lot of hassle if you find out all the essential info before you buy.

-In this guide, I will explain what information to look for and what it means in terms of using the fabric plus some other very usefull stuff.
+In this guide, I will explain what information to look for and what it means in terms of using the fabric plus some other very useful stuff.
 Let’s get started!

 Woven or Knit?